 - 2 cups raw whole pumpkin seeds for toasting

-- Drizzle of crème fraîche for topping (optional)
+- Drizzle of crème fraîche for garnish (optional)

 - In a large stock pot, heat oil over medium-high heat.
 Add the onion and garlic and stir until fragrant, about 3 minutes.
 Add in the squash and cook another 5 minutes.
-Stir in the chicken broth, yellow miso, and herbs.
+Stir in the chicken broth, miso paste, and herbs.
 Bring to a boil and cook until squash is tender, about 20 minutes.

 - Turn off the heat and puree using either an immersion blender or standard blender.
 Blend until smooth and creamy.
 Season with salt and pepper.
 Add toppings when ready to serve.

 - To make the toasted pumpkin seeds: Preheat oven to 325 degrees.
 Add raw pumpkin seeds to a sheet pan in a single layer, do not overlap.
 Spray pumpkin seeds with canola cooking spray and sprinkle with salt and pepper.
-Cook in oven for 20 to 25 minutes, making sure to check them and toss the seeds periodically so they don't burn!
+Cook in oven for 15 to 20 minutes, making sure to check them and toss the seeds periodically so they don’t burn!